 In the area of corporate Governance and Compliance, we take pride in our culture that emphasizes high moral and ethical values and conducting business with honesty, integrity, and a passion for excellence.
-The first "E" in "WE CARE" stands for Ethics, and the Company believes in the importance of reinforcing our ethical policies and procedures with the "tone from the top".
-The Company has adopted policies and procedures, including a Code of Ethics and Business Conduct (which was updated in 2021), a Whistleblower Response Policy, and a Human Rights Policy modeled after suggestions from the United Nations.
-We train teammates at least annually on compliance and continue to provide clear messaging supporting the need for compliance and ethics in the executive and leadership levels.
-Our CEO has been recognized for his focus on ethical leadership and is frequently asked to speak on this topic at local business schools, including the Kellogg School of Management at Northwestern and Marquette University.
+The first "E" in "WE CARE" stands for Ethics, and the Company believes in the importance of reinforcing our ethical policies and procedures with the "tone from the top."
+The Company has adopted policies and procedures, including, among others, a Code of Ethics and Business Conduct (which was updated in 2020), a Whistleblower Response Policy, a Human Rights Policy modeled after suggestions from the United Nations, and a Supplier Code of Conduct.
+Our compliance training emphasizes the necessity of whistleblower procedures, protection, and zero tolerance for retaliation.
+This training is given within the first few months of hire to new teammates with sales and/or leadership roles who interact with customers and/or teammates outside the U.S. Additionally, compliance training is repeated annually at our Global Sales Meeting for all attending teammates; including sales teams across the globe, as well as all Oil-Dri leadership personnel and other teammates in roles that support sales.
+We continue to provide clear messaging supporting the need for compliance and ethics in the executive and leadership levels.
+Our CEO has been recognized for his focus on ethical leadership and is asked to speak on this topic at local business schools, including the Kellogg School of Management at Northwestern University and Marquette University.